gbone001/HLL-Tank-Overwatch/SETUP.md

 3. **View stats:**
    - Click "📊 Stats" for live match statistics
    - Use `/server_info` for current server information
+   - Run `/killfeed_status` to check kill feed health when tank tracking is enabled

 ## Troubleshooting